College of Education and Human Development

 If you are a prospective graduate student who is interested in working with Dr. Thomas, click here to review her advising expectations.
 The document outlines what you can expect from Dr. Thomas as an advisor/mentor and provides an overview of Dr. Thomas's expectations of students in the child psychology Ph.D. program at the University of Minnesota.

-Dr. Thomas is happy to welcome new Ph.D. students for the 2024 admissions cycle as either a primary or secondary advisor.
+Dr. Thomas is happy to mentor new Ph.D. students for Fall 2025 as primary advisor or co-advisor.

 Publications